alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 ## REQ0031: CSV Import and Export
 The application shall:
-- Provide Export CSV and Import CSV buttons positioned to the left of the "Clean" button, below the table.
+- Provide Export CSV and Import CSV buttons positioned to the left of the "Clean" button, below the book entries.
 - Provide an Export CSV button that generates a CSV file containing all book data
 - Disable the Export CSV button when there are no books to export
 - Include column headers as the first row in exported CSV files